-Colour photocopying date’s back as far as 1973 when Xerox invented the 914, an analogue colour copier, but it wasn’t until 1987 with the launch of the Canon CLC-1 that colour copying came to popularity.
-The CLC-1 was a pioneering product, a digital colour laser photocopier that could both print (via a print server) and photocopy in full colour.
+Colour photocopying date’s back as far as 1968 when 3M invented a colour copier that used the dye sublimation process.
+In 1973 Xerox introduced the 914, an analogue color photocopier using the electrostatic process, but it wasn’t until 1987 with the launch of the Canon CLC-1 that colour copying came to popularity.
+The CLC-1 was a pioneering product, a digital colour laser photocopier that could photocopy in full colour.
 It brought full-colour production into the office for the first time.

 The CLC-1 was an instant success and propelled Canon into being the leading photocopier manufacturer worldwide.
 The product had a major effect on the printer industry ending short-run colour screen printing.
 Companies could produce their own full-colour brochures in-house for the first time.